schuttelaar/infinite-scroll-init/README.md

 ## Changes history

 #### v4.1
  - Default value of `config.segment` is retrieved automatically from window's query-string using `config.segmentParam` as key.
+So in ideal case where `segmentParam` is handled through window query-string, the default case of `config.segment` should be sufficient.
 #### v4.0
  - Remove jQuery, drop out IE support
- - Fetch and cache next segment ahead, so the current segment is always available in session storage to be rendered on scroll event
+ - Fetch and cache the next segment ahead, such that it is always available in session storage to be rendered on scroll event, resulting in better user experience.
- - No need for using NoMoreContent in response header, as the new mechanism always include look ahead for next segment, hence check if there is indeed more content.
+ - No need for using `NoMoreContent` header in the response, as the new mechanism always perform fetch-ahead in order to cache upcoming segment content, hence using this data to check if there is indeed more content.
- - Add offset to config, so content will be fetched and rendered ahead by this offset
+ - Add `offset` option to config, such that the content is rendered ahead by this offset, instead of waiting to reach the end of the content list to trigger `fetch()`.
- - Add loadMoreIndicator to show off that there is more content to be fetched and this will explicitly trigger `fetch()` for next segment on hover/mouseover, in case scroll event can't happen because fetched content didn't fill the page or any other reason.
-Check constructor configuration section.
+ - Add loadMoreIndicator to show that there is more content to be fetched.
+In case where scroll event can't happen because the fetched content didn't fill the page or any other reason, this indicator will explicitly trigger `fetch()` for next segment on hover/mouseover.
- - `initLoadMoreIndicator` as exposed function for separate use
+ - `initLoadMoreIndicator` as exposed function for separate use.
+ - Make build-in `updateParam()` and `getDataParams()` functions to use as default.
+These will work on window's query-string to update segment param and retrieve the data params for `fetch()`.
+Nevertheless, these two function can be override as usual through constructor config.

 #### v3.2
  - `initLoadingIndicator()` function accepts selector string as container in constructor configuration.